Joako360/osm2city/doc/manual/preparation.rst

 ---------------------------
 ELEV_MODE = "FgelevCaching"
 ---------------------------
 In this mode elevation probing happens while running ``osm2city`` related scenery generation — instead of a data preparation task.
-There are 2 pre-requisites:
+There is only one pre-requisite:

 #. :ref:`Setting parameter FG_ELEV <chapter-set-fgelev-path-label>`
-#. :ref:`Setting environment variable FG_ROOT <chapter-set-fgroot-label>`

 .. _chapter-elev-fgelev-label: